 -

 Andrea’s career in conservation is much like her favorite climbs: long, wandering, and adventurous.
-While pursuing her master’s degree in Applied Geography at the University of Colorado Colorado Springs, she started field work as a research assistant studying post-fire restoration for watershed and native plant restoration, while leading crews and volunteers in the Hayman burn area, a case study she used to inform her thesis.
-She then served as an Americorps participant on the Rocky Mountain Field Institute Earth Corps program, where she spent 30-days living at 12,000 feet completing technical trail construction while studying alpine geology, botany, geomorphology, public land, wilderness, and wildfire management and policy.
-On weekends and summers while in school, she would lead volunteers and crews in the Garden of the Gods, Shelf Road, and Pikes Peak implementing social trail closure and climbing access infrastructure.
-During this time, she also pursued her passion for education and sustainability, working for the Catamount Institute teaching K-12 environmental education and serving as the UCCS Green Action Fund program coordinator overseeing campus sustainability projects.
-She completed her master’s thesis which integrated GIS modeling of post-fire watershed recovery with qualitative data on stakeholder values to inform motivations and best practices for community based socioecological restoration.
+While pursuing her master’s degree in Applied Geography at the University of Colorado Colorado Springs (UCCS), she started field work as a research assistant studying post-fire restoration for watershed and native plant restoration, while leading crews and volunteers in the Hayman burn area, a case study she used to inform her thesis.
+She then served as an Americorps participant on the Rocky Mountain Field Institute (RMFI) EarthCorps program, where she spent 30 days living at 12,000 feet completing technical alpine trail construction while studying geology, botany, geomorphology, public land, wilderness, water law, and wildfire management and policy.
+On weekends and summers while in school, she would lead volunteers and crews in the Garden of the Gods, Shelf Road, and Pikes Peak, implementing social trail closure and climbing access infrastructure.
+During this time, Andrea joined the Board of the Pikes Peak Climbers Alliance, serving as their Treasurer and Stewardship Chair.
+Andrea also pursued her passion for education and sustainability, working for the Catamount Institute, teaching K-12 environmental education, and serving as the UCCS Green Action Fund coordinator, overseeing campus sustainability projects.
+In 2013, she completed her master’s thesis, which integrated GIS modeling of post-fire watershed recovery with qualitative data on stakeholder values to inform motivations and best practices for socio-ecological values in restoration, which identified recreation as a core value driving community-based stewardship and education.

 After graduating, she became the Trails and Outdoors Coordinator at UCCS, developing and implementing a campus trails master plan that integrated city and county trail networks and leading campus outdoor trips, workshops, and gear rental programs.
 She also developed and taught courses on the Geography of Trails and School in the Woods, sharing her passion for sustainable access and environmental education.
 After looking at spreadsheets in an office with no windows, she bought a van and hit the road for Yosemite, where she made her first attempt on El Cap, then returned to Colorado as a field instructor for RMFI’s EarthCorps, constructing a sustainable trail to Kit Carson in the Sangre De Cristos, and as a Fellow at the Colorado College Teaching and Research in Environmental Education Program, leading college students to teach local 5th graders in the outdoors.